 We will be staying in French Polynesia until April 2017, and then we will start sailing west through the South Pacific, stopping at

-Suvarrow in the Cook Islands, Niue, the Vava'u group in Tonga, Fiji, Vanuatu and New Caledonia, before down to New Zealand at the end of the year.
+Suvarrow in the Cook Islands, the Vava'u group in Tonga, Fiji, and Vanuatu before down to New Zealand at the end of the year.

 Dates we are taking crew are as follows; these dates are currently flexible but once the first crew sign up dates become fixed :